ParallelEdits: Efficient Multi-object Image Editing

 However, we observe that directly applying the single-aspect text-driven image editing methods in cases where multiple image aspects must be modified often does not yield satisfactory results.
 A straightforward solution to this problem is to apply the single aspect editing method {\em sequentially} -- we can order the aspects to be modified and use a single-aspect editing method to change the aspects one by one.
 Although sequential applications of single-aspect text-driven image editing methods can modify multiple aspects of an image, they may introduce significantly higher computational overhead.
 More importantly, the order of the aspects modified may affect the quality -- changes to later aspects may undo the early ones or accumulate the errors and artifacts, thus reducing the effectiveness of the final editing results, as the last two rows of \Fref{fig:comapre} and \Tref{tab:main} show.

-In this work, we introduce {\em MultiEdits} as an efficient and effective solution to the problem of multi-aspect text-driven image editing.
+In this work, we introduce {\em ParallelEdits} as an efficient and effective solution to the problem of multi-aspect text-driven image editing.
 This method is based on a crucial insight that the editing step can occur in parallel with the image's diffusion steps.
-Therefore, in MultiEdits, aspect editing is conducted at every diffusion step to to accelerate the editing process.
+Therefore, in ParallelEdits, we build image aspect editing into the diffusion steps to accelerate the editing process.
 ParrallelEdits is based on an architecture with a fixed number of additional branches dedicated to handling rigid, non-rigid, and style changes.
 This design ensures scalability independent of the number of prompt aspects altered.
-In addition, we employ an attention aggregator to accurately assess editing difficulty and route aspects to appropriate branches within the MultiEdits framework, ensuring precise and efficient editing.
-To enable subsequent research and evaluation of multi-aspect text-driven image editing methods, we also build the PIE-Bench++ dataset, an extension of the PIE-Bench~\citep{ju2023direct} that has $700$ images with detailed text prompts and tailored to facilitate simultaneous edits across multiple image aspects.
+In addition, we employ an attention aggregator to accurately assess editing difficulty and route aspects to appropriate branches within the ParallelEdits framework, ensuring precise and efficient editing.
+To enable subsequent research and evaluation of multi-aspect text-driven image editing methods, we also build the PIE-Bench++ dataset, an extension of the PIE-Bench~\cite{ju2023direct} that has $700$ images with detailed text prompts and tailored to facilitate simultaneous edits across multiple image aspects.
 We propose evaluation metrics and benchmark different text-driven image editing methods on PIE-Bench++.
-MultiEdits outperforms the state-of-the-art image editing methods on PIE-Bench++.
+The ParallelEdits outperforms the state-of-the-art image editing methods on PIE-Bench++.